NautilusTrader

 Schema considerations

-• TBBO and TCBBO: Trade-sampled feeds that pair every trade with the BBO immediately before the trade's effect (TBBO per-venue, TCBBO consolidated).
-Use when you need trades aligned with contemporaneous quotes without managing two streams.
+• TBBO and TCBBO: Trade-sampled feeds that pair every trade with the BBO immediately before the trade's effect.
+Use them for trades aligned with contemporaneous quotes without managing two streams.

-• MBP-1 and CMBP-1 (L1): Event-level updates; emit trades only on trade events.
-Choose for a complete top-of-book event tape.
-For quote+trade alignment, prefer TBBO/TCBBO; otherwise use TRADES.
+• MBP-1 and CMBP-1 (L1): Event-level updates that emit trades only on trade events.
+Choose them for a complete top-of-book event tape.
+For quote and trade alignment, prefer TBBO or TCBBO.

 • MBP-10 (L2): Top 10 levels with trades.
-Lighter than MBO for depth-aware strategies.
+Use it for depth-aware strategies that do not need full MBO data.
 Includes orders per level.
+Databento serves this schema at 10 levels only, so depth requests must use depth=10.

-• BBO_1S/BBO_1M and CBBO_1S/CBBO_1M: Sampled top-of-book quotes at fixed intervals (1s/1m), no trades.
-Good for monitoring, spreads, and low-cost signals.
-Not suited for microstructure work.
+• BBO_1S/BBO_1M and CBBO_1S/CBBO_1M: Sampled top-of-book updates at fixed intervals (1s or 1m).
+The adapter emits QuoteTick only for these schemas.
+Use them for monitoring, spreads, and low-cost signals.
+They are not suited for microstructure work.

 Consolidated schemas (CMBP_1, CBBO_1S, CBBO_1M, TCBBO) aggregate data across multiple venues.
 Useful for cross-venue analysis.